dotnet/ai-samples/src/local-models/Llama3/README.md

-# Llama 3 using ollama
+# Phi-3 or Llama 3 using Ollama

 This repo contains a sample on how to use a llama 3 model with semantic kernel.